steipete/steipete.com/_posts/2020-09-21-disabling-keyboard-avoidance-in-swiftui-uihostingcontroller.md

 While I've not been directly affected by this issue, I've been curious and tried to fix this a while back already.
 My first attempt was adding `.ignoresSafeArea(.keyboard)` to the SwiftUI view, however this doesn't seem to change anything.

-Looks like we need the heavy weapons!
-My usual strategy is to [inspect the view controller's methods](https://twitter.com/steipete/status/1306153060700426240?s=21) and look for something to poke at.
-This however became much harder with Swift.
-With a few tricks we can still inspect `UIHostingController` via the Objective-C runtime, however we only see methods that are subclassed from `UIViewController` or exposed with `@objc`.
+When the official ways don't work, there's always the runtime.
+I've been [inspecting the view controller's methods](https://twitter.com/steipete/status/1306153060700426240?s=21) and looking for something to poke at.
+As the class is written in Swift, there's very little that's exposed to the Objective-C runtime — only methods that are overridden from `UIViewController` or exposed with `@objc` will show up here.
+I could potentially use a Swift mirror to see the remaining functions, but changing them is really difficult.
+There was nothing interesting so I've reported a r̶a̶d̶a̶r̶ Feedback and that was it.

-There's really nothing interesting in there that we could poke at.
 A few days later I've been reading [Samuel Défago's brilliant blog post how he wrapped `UICollectionView` for Swift](https://defagos.github.io/swiftui_collection_intro/).
-In  Part 3 he presents a fix to an issue with `safeAreaInsets` in `UIHostingController`, by [modifying the view class](https://defagos.github.io/swiftui_collection_part3/).
+In Part 3 he presents a fix to an issue with `safeAreaInsets` in `UIHostingController`, by [modifying the *view* class](https://defagos.github.io/swiftui_collection_part3/).
 This motivated me to take a closer look at the view - maybe Apple was hiding the keyboard avoidance logic there?

 ```
 po SwiftUI._UIHostingView<KeyboardSwiftUIBug.ContentView>.self.perform("_shortMethodDescription")